Kira Muratova: Recognition and awards

-Her work has been mistakenly been 'largely ignored' in the Film Studies courses or in discussions on 'the greatest filmmakers of all time' according to recent film critic, Bianca Garner.

 Filmography

 Books

 Upon an initiative of the arts patron Yuri Komelkov, Atlant UMC has published an album on Kira Muratova's work.
 In this album, the author of the photos, Konstantin Donin, confined himself to the film set frames, acting as a screen reporter of the film Two-in-one.

 In 2005, a study on the life and work of Muratova was published by I.B.
 Tauris in the KINOfiles Filmmakers' Companion series.